Kvseshwary/TaskWeb/README.md

 2)Once the Web API call completes you should see the person details returned from the Web API call displayed as list items in the browser.

-3)You can see the Request Call in the localhost by using the following command which display the Xml result of the data http://localhost:/api/Person
+3)You can  Request in the localhost by using the following command which display the Xml result of the data http://localhost:/api/Person

-4)The response is via AJAX call displayed in the index.html page
+4)Client-Side AJAX ,The response is  displayed in the index.html page

 #### How to run your application